nsursock/track-record-v6/prompt.md

 4. Use philosophical terminology while maintaining clarity

 ## Article Structure
+### Key Takeaways (H2)
+* Include 3 or 4 key takeaways before the introduction
+* Each takeaway should be formatted as a bullet point with:
+  * Title: 2-4 words that capture the essence of the takeaway
+  * Content: 15-20 words that provide a concise insight or conclusion
+* These should preview the main philosophical insights readers will gain
+* Content directly under H2 heading (no H3 subsections)

 ### Introduction (H2)
 * Create 3 well-structured paragraphs that:
   1. Hook the reader with a philosophical question, paradox, or thought experiment